 - Made smarter decisions that reflect our priorities to protect your hard-earned tax dollars, and respect the tax cap

-Joyce began her public service in 2007.
+Mayor Craig began her public service in 2007.
 As the mother of three young children, she was concerned by the many challenges facing Manchester’s schools, and she ran for and won a seat on the Manchester School Board.
 She was then elected to the Manchester Board of Mayor and Aldermen.

-A bipartisan leader focused on results, Joyce authored three city budgets adopted by the majority of the Board of Mayor and Alderman.
-These budgets invested in our roads and schools while holding the line on property taxes.
+As an Alderman, Mayor Craig authored three city budgets adopted by the majority of the Board of Mayor and Alderman, investing in our roads and schools while holding the line on property taxes.
 These budgets also supported essential city services such as citywide bus service and allowed the Westside Library to remain open.
-In her first term, Joyce led efforts to implement citywide Single Stream Recycling, which in its first year saved the City $200,000 and increased recycling by 900 tons.
+Mayor Craig also led efforts to implement citywide Single Stream Recycling, which in its first year saved the City $200,000 and increased recycling by 900 tons.

 A product of Manchester public schools, Mayor Craig grew up in Ward 8 and attended Green Acres, Southside and Memorial High School,and then went on to earn her degree in Business Administration from the University of New Hampshire.